I wish I could say I follow SIMPLE perfectly every day.

 The chaos is part of it.

-So trying to force in some perfect morning routine before all of that?
+So trying to force a perfect morning routine before all of that?

 It just wasn’t realistic.